 Grand Marais real estate is some of the most expensive in Minnesota, although Grand Marais house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Grand Marais isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Grand Marais are a mix of both white- and blue-collar jobs.
 Overall, Grand Marais is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Grand Marais who work in sales jobs (12.52%), management occupations (12.33%), and food service (11.74%).
+There are especially a lot of people living in Grand Marais who work in office and administrative support (12.52%), sales jobs (11.25%), and management occupations (11.07%).

 The people who call Grand Marais home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grand Marais residents report their race to be White, followed by Native American.
-Important ancestries of people in Grand Marais include Norwegian, Swedish, English, and Irish.
+Important ancestries of people in Grand Marais include Swedish, Norwegian, Irish, and English.

 The most common language spoken in Grand Marais is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Native American languages and Chinese.